Who gets to hunt Wyoming’s elk? Tribal Hunting Rights, U.S. Law and the Bannock ‘War’ of 1895

 Causes of the 1895 war

 Traditional Bannock lifestyles had involved seasonal migrations, including winters in the bottomlands of Idaho’s Snake or Bear Rivers, and large spring and fall gatherings to organize hunting parties in the high country of what is now northwest Wyoming.
-In the 1860s, as whites began migrating through the area, fights erupted with the Bannock and their allies, the Shoshone, including on Jan.
-29, 1863, when whites massacred hundreds of indigenous people at Bear River, near today’s Preston, Idaho.
+In the 1860s, as Whites began migrating through the area, fights erupted with the Bannock and their allies, the Shoshone, including on Jan.
+29, 1863, when White troops massacred hundreds of indigenous people at Bear River, near today’s Preston, Idaho.

 Those hunting rights were important for two reasons.
 First, many indigenous cultures see people as part of nature (rather than separate from it), and thus hunting not only as a form of natural regulation, but also as an expression of connection between an individual and the wider natural world.
 In agreeing to live on a reservation, Bannock, Shoshone and Crow people weren’t giving up that philosophy.